Vijay1126/100-days-of-code/log.md

 **Today's Progress**: Did 4 problems on leetcode.
 **Thoughts:** Thought the Firebase tutorial M suggested found was good.
 Cant get past the first lesson because of some bs bug.
 Can't seem to find any other tutorial for cloud functions.
 Will look harder.

+### Day 11: April 29, 2020

+**Today's Progress**: Did 2 problems on leetcode.
+**Thoughts:** Finished the first Firebase tutorial.
+Did the first iOS lesson from Stanford.

+### Day 12: April 30, 2020

+**Today's Progress**: Did 2 problems on leetcode.
+**Thoughts:** Had three assignments to submit.
+Couldn't do iOS.
+Squeezed in two problems and passed out early

+### Day 13: May 1, 2020

+**Today's Good day!.
+Started the May challenge.
+Did a bit of iOS.
+Have to start prepping for IAP and NetSec next few days.